DamienMiras/kiss/README.md

 **This project is experimental.**

-there is many virtual DOM framework actally 55 pages on npm.
+there is many virtual DOM framework actually 55 pages on npm.
 What is a virtual dom ?
-React vuejs and angular are virtual dom library.
+React vuejs and angular are virtual dom libraries.

 **Why write yet another lib ?**

 I really love angular and I work with it every days, React and vuejs are awesome.
-I want something different
+I just want something different, and push my skills forward.

 - I dont want to wait for a build any time I do a change
 - I want an eventBus wich can send events to any parent/child/sibling/id with ne line of code